Degrees & Programs Education

 Westmont's Department of Education provides a supportive collegial community in which to acquire a rigorous, practical, and professional preparation for K-12 teaching.
 Building on teacher-candidates' liberal arts education, our program is designed to develop exemplary instructional skills, habits of reflection, and moral and cultural sensitivities that promote lifelong learning of diverse students.

-We prepare knowledgeable, caring, Christian educators in a rigorous, highly practical and professional program.
-You will learn from full-time professors with K-12 experience as you develop essential skills and attitudes to succeed as a teacher.
-Westmont’s stellar reputation sets the stage for you to observe, teach, and invest in diverse schools.
-With careful planning, prospective teachers may be able to complete subject-matter requirements and professional coursework in four years, rather than the usual five, allowing you to begin your teaching career immediately upon graduation.
+Become a knowledgeable, caring, Christian educator through our rigorous, highly practical and professional program.
+You'll learn from full-time professors with K-12 experience as you develop essential skills and attitudes to succeed as a teacher.
+Westmont’s stellar reputation opens doors for you to observe, teach, and invest in diverse schools.
+You enter our professional program with a collegial cohort, taking classes in the fall semester and student teaching in the spring.

-Westmont offers single-subject (typically for use in Grades 7-12) credentials in the following areas:
+Westmont offers Single Subject Teaching Credentials in the following areas:

 - History/Social Science

 - Science (General, Biology, Chemistry, Physics)

 Towards the end of your undergraduate studies, take the CSET (subject-matter exams) in the subject you wish to teach as evidence of strong content knowledge.
 With careful planning, hard work, and counsel from your academic advisor and Education Department advisor, you may be able to complete both a BA degree and a Single Subject Teaching Credential in four years.

 Allison Judy ’19 discovered that Westmont prepared her in more than one way to become a teacher.
 “The faith-filled teachings and relationships with friends and teachers cultivated the compassion and perspective necessary for approaching teaching from the heart,” she says.